This webpage sets out when and how we use your personal information that you or others provide to us.

 When you phone us, contact us by email or use our website chat service with general queries, we may also handle your personal information (your name, contact details and the other details you provide to us) in order to provide the customer services you have asked us to.
 This could be when you ask us to provide more information about our services, or to explain how Brightpearl works.

 If we are providing those customer services to you because it is part of your contract with us, we use the data you provide to us as part of fulfilling that contract between us.
 In all other cases, we rely on your consent to handle your personal information in this way.
-If you do not provide us with the personal information we request from you for customer services purposes, we may not be able to fully answer your queries.

 When you have expressed an interest in Brightpearl’s services: